Skip to content

 Handle an error during playback

-If your player encounters an error during playback, notify the Engine by publishing a MediaError message.
+If your player encounters an error during playback that prevents playback from proceeding, notify the Engine by publishing a MediaError message.
 Publishing this message indicates to the Engine that the player has stopped playback due to an error and cannot resume, so ensure you do not begin playback for this audio item after publishing a MediaError message.

-After receiving MediaError for an audio item, the Engine will not request any more playback operations, such as play, pause, or resume, for this audio item.
+After receiving MediaError for an audio item, the Engine will not request any more playback-controlling operations (i.e., Pause, Resume, Play, Stop) for this audio item.
 However, it is possible that the Engine can still query data about the audio item (see Respond to queries about the playback).
-The Engine expects the most recently known state of the audio in this case, so cache any retrievable data until the Engine prepares a new audio item with the same audio type.
+The Engine expects the most recently known state of the audio in this case, so cache any retrievable data until the Engine prepares a new audio item with the same channel name.

 Pause and resume playback